 Tip 3: Present a Unified Voice

 Before meeting with the patient or family, discuss the need for the team to present themselves in a sincere, unified, and professional manner.
-This is not the time for the team members to debate about the event.

 Tip 4: Avoid Blame

-Tip 5: Be Honest
+Tip 5: Be Honest, but Don’t Speculate

 Think about what you will say to the patient or family about what has happened.
 Honestly share the facts of the situation, as they are known, with the patient and family.
-But, resist the temptation to speculate beyond what you know for certain at this point.
+However, resist the temptation to speculate beyond what you know for certain at this point.